hidmic/index.ros.org/doc/ros2_overview/Launch-system.md

 ## Documentation

- provides more details on concepts that are also used in `launch_ros`.
+[The `launch` documentation](https://github.com/ros2/launch/blob/master/launch/doc/source/architecture.rst) provides more details on concepts that are also used in `launch_ros`.

 Additional documentation/examples of capabilities are forthcoming.
 See [the source code](https://github.com/ros2/launch) in the meantime.